 The Company's VPN-1 product family is designed to meet the need of organizations to protect the privacy and integrity of network communications by establishing a confidential communications channel for virtual private networking.
 Multiple encryption schemes are supported, including emerging standards for interoperability between different vendors.
-Encryption, decryption and key management, including digital signatures and certificate authority, are all fully integrated with FireWall-1's Management Module and rule base editor and log viewer.
-Used in conjunction with VPN-1, the Company's SecuRemote product extends the virtual private network to the desktop and laptop by providing client to firewall encryption.
-The VPN-1 Appliance, another component in the VPN-1 product family, is a complete hardware and software security appliance providing secure Internet access for branch office deployments.
-VPN-1 Appliance includes complete enterprise security with FireWall-1, Virtual Private Networking with VPN-1 and integrated IP routing - all in a single product that can be quickly deployed and safely managed from a centralized management console.
+Encryption, decryption and key management, including digital signatures and certificate authority, are all fully integrated with VPN-1's Management Module and rule base editor and log viewer.
+Included in the Company's VPN-1 product family is VPN-1 SecuRemote to extend the VPN to the desktop and laptop by providing end-to-end encryption support.
+The VPN-1 Appliance family, jointly developed with Nokia, offers a complete hardware and software security appliance providing secure Internet access.